János Kádár: Childhood

-János Kádár was an illegitimate son of the soldier János Krezinger and the servant maid Borbála Czermanik.
+János Kádár was an illegitimate son of the soldier János Krezinger and the servant maid Borbála Csermanek.
 Krezinger came from a Bavarian German origin smallholder family of Pusztaszemes, Somogy County.
 The mother, Borbála Csermanek was born in Ógyalla (today Hurbanovo, Slovakia) to a landless Slovak father and Hungarian mother.
 The parents of Borbála were too poor to provide schooling for the girl, thus the teenager girl had to work as maid in various villas.
 Soon Borbála got a job in the popular seaside resort town Opatija.
 Krezinger met Borbála during his military service in Opatija, but the detailed story of how they met is unknown.
 Kádár only met his father once, in 1960, when Kádár was already the leader of the country.

 Kádár was born out of wedlock in Fiume (now Rijeka, Croatia) on 26 May 1912.
-The infant was registered in the Italian version of his name: Giovanni Giuseppe Czermanik (In Hungarian: János József Czermanik) because he was born in the Italian-established Santo Spirito Hospital.
-Being an illegitimate child, the infant could only receive the Czermanik family name of his mother.
+The infant was registered in the Italian version of his name: Giovanni Giuseppe Czermanik (In Hungarian: János József Csermanek) because he was born in the Italian-established Santo Spirito Hospital.
+Being an illegitimate child, the infant could only receive the Csermanek family name of his mother.
 Abandoned, Borbála gave birth to János in the middle of the holiday season, as no one wanted to employ a single mother with a child.
 Borbála went to look for Krezinger, but his family wanted nothing to do with them.
 She then walked ten kilometres to the city of Kapoly, where she persuaded the Bálint family to care for her child for a fee.
 Borbála found work in Budapest.
 To avoid the pronunciation problems of the Slovak-origin Czermanik name in Budapest, the family changed the orthography of their name to Csermanek.

 Although Kádár's foster father, Imre Bálint, was in charge, it was Bálint's brother, Sándor Bálint, that Kádár would remember as his true foster father.
 While Imre served in the army during World War I, Sándor was left to take care of Kádár.
 Sándor was the only man Kádár had a good relationship with throughout his early childhood.
 Kádár started working at an early age and helped Sándor take care of his sick wife.
-Kádár years later recalled how his early experiences moved him towards Marxist–Leninism.
+Kádár years later recalled how his early experiences moved him towards Marxism–Leninism.
 He recalls how he was accused of setting a building on fire when the true culprit was the corrupt inspector's son.
 Suddenly in 1918, at the age of six, Borbála reclaimed him, moved him to Budapest and enrolled him in school.
 In school he got bullied for his bumpkin manners and his peasant talk.